 Practicality doesn't affect justifiability.

-Believing this is an appeal to consequences.
+This is an appeal to consequences.
 Earnest people can make this mistake, but people who, having it to pointed out to them, insist that the principle is correct cannot be reasoned with.

 There is a difference between an initial offense and a retaliation.